harness/developer-hub/docs/software-supply-chain-assurance/slsa/generate-slsa.md

 <docimage path={require('./static/slsa-build-stage-settings.png')} />

-:::tip
+:::info

+* You must use the [Build and Push to Docker Registry step](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md) to build and push your image.
+Support for other [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md) is coming soon.
-You can also add [provenance verification](./verify-slsa.md) to your pipeline.
+* You can also add [provenance verification](./verify-slsa.md) to your pipeline.

 :::